CLochstampfor60/portfolio-page/README.md

 - Develop a interactive web application from scratch.

-- The web application will harbor current and future portfolio of work, with the adaptability to showcase future skills and talents as time progresses in the professional world.
+- The web application harbors accomplished portfolio projects, with the adaptability to showcase future skills and talents as time progresses in the professional world.

+- The web application runs several applications in the browser with dynamic updates.
+Applications include HTML, CSS, and Javascript.

 ---